 Although you are asked to do two papers for this course, you will turn in the same paper twice.
 The first time it is due, I will grade it and comment extensively.
 You should use my suggestions and advice to improve the paper, in both form and content, before it is turned in to me the second time.
 These papers must be 4-6 typed, double spaced pages and they must use at least three secondary critical sources as evidence.
 These papers are not reports.
 You need to come up with a thesis statement about a work of literature we cover in the course and then explain your point through careful analysis of the text while blending in outside sources.
 The scholarly articles you will find as you do research should serve as examples of the types of writing I am looking for.
 Also, the campus publication ReVisions contains good examples of student writing about literature.
 I encourage you to run your proposed topic/thesis statement by me before you begin work.
 If you do not revise your paper, you will receive a lower grade than you did on it the first time.
 Revision is part of the assignment.

 Two times during the semester, you will turn in a 2-3 page response essay on a work we will cover.
 These short writings should be well developed articulations/explanations of what issues and or themes you see the writer developing in the work.
 They are not summaries.
 Explain why you think what you do through examples from the text, examples that you explain.
 These papers do not have to include outside sources.
 Each essay will be worth a possible 50 pts.
-You must write the response before we discuss the work on the discussion board; your writing will help us extend the discussion of that work of literature.
+You must write the response and submit it before we discuss the work on the discussion board; your writing will help us extend the discussion of that work of literature.
 Therefore, they are due Sunday night by 9:00 pm.
 I will post a forum called "Respose Essays."
 You will copy and paste your response essay into this thread with a thread title that is the same as the piece you are responding to.
 There will be no specific due dates for these.
 However, there will be two deadlines, one for the first and one for the second.
 I do not want a flood of response essays on the deadline days.
 I encourage you to do them sooner rather than later.